scuml/django-mail-panel/README.md

 and the Django Debug Toolbar.
 If you like it, please consider contributing!

 The debug toolbar mail panel was originally created by Stephen Mitchell in August 2015 for The Tracktor.
+Special thanks to @ShawnMilo for the code review.

 Installation